mjordan/islandora_workbench/README.md

 ## Features

 * Allows creation of Islandora nodes and media, updating of nodes, and deletion of nodes and media from CSV files
-* Allows creation of paged/compound content
+* Allows creation of paged/compound content, both within same session and across sessions
 * Can run from anywhere - it communicates with Drupal via HTTP interfaces
 * Can be built as a Docker container, and run from within that container
 * Provides robust data validation functionality